A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: THEORY AND METHODS

 The above-mentioned phase recovery can be implemented exactly for any PSF that satisfies the zero-phase condition.
 Furthermore, it can be extended to cases where the PSF is symmetric and thus the transfer function is real (but not necessarily always positive).
 In such cases, we can either estimate the locations of phase jumps of $\pi$ in $G$ or else perform phase unwrapping.
 Afterwards, the phase of $\ImageLetter_o$ can be accurately recovered from the phase of $G$.

 Here, we assume that the following closed and convex set \cite{youla} based on phase information is available in MPI:

-where $S_\phi$ is the set of images that possess a given Fourier transform phase.
-This transform phase $\Phi$ is estimated from the phase of the observed blurred image $\angle{\mathcal F\{g\}}$.
-An orthogonal projection $\imageLetter_p$ of an MPI image $\imageLetter$ onto this set will enforce the desired phase property:
+Here, $S_\phi$ is the set of images that possess a given Fourier transform phase.
+This transform phase $\Phi$ is estimated from the phase of the blurry image $\angle{\mathcal F\{g\}}$.
+An orthogonal projection $\imageLetter_p$ of an MPI image $\imageLetter$ onto this set will enforce the desired phase property,

 where $\ImageLetter_p$ is the DTFT of the projection image $\imageLetter_p$ and $|\ImageLetter (\omega_1, \omega_2)|$ is the magnitude of the DTFT of $\imageLetter$.
 The projection operation simply replaces the phase of $\ImageLetter$ with $\Phi (\omega_1, \omega_2)$.